wonsunahn/CS1541_Fall2020/homeworks/4/README.md

 Diff success!
 ```

 Then you've done a good job.
-Again, don't forget to remove the spurious printf
+The diff files named mat_mul_gpu.2.*.diff are the result of diffing Policy 2 (mm_gpu) against Policy 1 (mm_cpu).
-or the diff will always give you a failure.
+Again, don't forget to remove the spurious printf or the diff will always give you a failure.

 ## Task 3: Implement the optimized GPU matrix multiply (mm_gpu_shared)